Text elements

 With a click on the icon next Import list data from a CSV file to the field name “List entries” you open the CSV import wizard, with which you can import list data from a CSV file.
 The CSV file must have been transferred to the upload directory before.

-Individual Template: Here you can overwrite the standard ce_list template.
+Content element template: Here you can overwrite the content element ce_list template.

 HTML Output The element generates the following HTML code: